 The fee that a personal representative is entitled to receive is for services rendered.
 If the probate court learns that the personal representative failed to discharge their duties as required, the court may refuse to approve any payment or may reduce the fee.

 Note that a personal representative is not required to accept compensation.
 There are a variety of reasons that a personal representative would refuse to accept payment.
 For example, they may feel that managing the estate of a deceased loved one is a privilege or duty for which payment is not appropriate.
 Because payment received for doing the work of a personal representative would be considered personal income, some people may refuse payment because of the tax implications.

-Work of the Personal Representative
+Work of the Personal Representative in Ohio

 The job of the personal representative can be challenging and time-consuming, particularly if the estate has substantial assets, unusual assets, or many beneficiaries and heirs.
 The duties and responsibilities of the personal representative include the following: